UtsavBajracharya/Book-Inventory-System/README.md

 Create a MySQL database for the application:

-- sql query to create database:
+- SQL query to create the database:

 CREATE DATABASE book_inventory;

-- sql query to create table:
+- SQL query to create a table:

 CREATE TABLE Books (
   id INT AUTO_INCREMENT PRIMARY KEY,